shahsdharmil/Web-Programming/README.md

 - PHP Database
 1) Understand the PHP interface, Study PHPMyAdmin and Perform following:
 - Write a PHP script to create a database StudentDB.
+- Write a PHP script to list all the databases available in mysql.
+-